Stale Air: What is it & How Do You Get Rid of it Indoors?

-Staleness is not a pleasant quality in anything – water, food, and even air.
-Stale air occurs indoors where there isn’t proper ventilation or circulation – air inside a room or area becomes old and as it sits, it begins to smell musty.
-Stale air is unpleasant in any season, though as Queenslanders often spend more time indoors in summer due to hot weather, they will likely notice and be impacted by it more.
-Closed windows with the air con on in summer provide no natural ventilation; however, understandably, opening windows in the Aussie heat is simply unbearable.
+Closed windows with the air conditioning on in summer provides no natural ventilation; however, understandably, opening windows in the Aussie heat is simply unbearable.
 That being said, research shows that as we spend more time indoors with unventilated air, we expose ourselves to certain health risks.
 According to Healthy Building Systems Australia, up to 50% of all illnesses are caused by unhealthy indoor pollution.
 Stale air harbours pollutants that have no chance of escaping in a sealed room or area.
 So, what do you do?

-Let’s have a closer look at what exactly stale air is and how it can be removed for ultimate air quality and freshness.
+Air-rite Solutions are residential and commercial HVAC contractors and today, we’re going to take a closer look at what exactly stale air is and how it can be removed for ultimate air quality and freshness.

 What is Stale Air?

-When air sits for an extended period of time in a room or area with no circulation or place to escape and replenish, it becomes stale.
-Stale air is no longer fresh and often carries an unpleasant smell or feels stuffy.
-Stale air is often caused by the buildup of chemicals, where the ratio of airborne contaminants to oxygen increases, as well as caused by humidity in the air.
-These contaminants mostly include biological byproducts (e.g. exhaled carbon dioxide and microbial volatile organic compounds (MVOCs)).
+These contaminants mostly include biological by-products (e.g. exhaled carbon dioxide and microbial volatile organic compounds (MVOCs)).
 MVOCs are carbon-based molecules that can cause a room to smell even in the smallest colonies.
 MVOCs are caused by the growth of bacteria and fungi and are responsible for strong and distinct musty odours.
 In addition to this bad smell, bacteria and fungi can create ammonia, sulphurous compounds and other VOC metabolic waste products that exacerbate bad smells.

 Stale air is mainly a problem for homes that are left unattended for extended periods of time and poorly designed home and office spaces.
 Air-tight energy-efficient doors and windows can contribute to stale air and poor indoor air quality.
 While these features were built and designed to prevent unwanted airflow out of the home to keep cool or warm air in, they also block out fresh air from entering the home.